 Towering sandstone walls, a perennial stream, waterfalls, swimming holes and rock art are the highlights of this interesting trail exploring scenic Mill Creek Canyon in southeast of Moab.

-Why Hike Mill Creek Canyon
+Why Hike Mill Creek Canyon (North Fork)

 A hike along Mill Creek offers two very different experiences.
 The first short segment of the walk leads to a popular swimming hole at the lower end of the scenic canyon.
 Ledges offer perches for relaxing and basking in the sun.
 A waterfall cascading into the pool completes the scene.
 It’s a popular and crowded place on a warm day and justifiable so.